JoostJM/SlicerCaseIterator/README.md

 There is still some construction work underway for SlicerBatch...

 Coming up:
-- Use a table node to load/show/edit the input file prior to starting the batch.
 - Add some more extensive documentation
 - Change the icon